It is that time of year when most homeschool moms begin thinking about homeschool planning.

 It hit me last week — Ben is now a 7th grader!
 For some reason that sounds so much older (and more pressure-inducing) than 6th grade.
 I think it’s because when I was growing up, 6th grade was still elementary school.
 We still had recess, never changed classes, and had the same teacher for every subject.
 We were still in the throes of childhood.

 But then the time came when we joined the ranks of junior high school, with different teachers for every subject, changing classrooms every hour, and the deletion of the blessed recess time.

 And the realization hit me — Ben is growing up.
 And in just two short years, I will be teaching a high school student.
 I suddenly felt the weight of that amazing task fall onto my shoulders like a ton of bricks.
 It’s time to get serious.
 It is time to really think about homeschool planning.

 I’m not a planner.
 I’m pretty sure I have established that in the past.
 But at some point, I need to buck my natural tendencies and realize that Ben needs for me to do this for his good.
 Homeschool planning is something I must do, whether I want to or not.

-I began thinking about goals for the remainder of Ben’s middle school years, knowing that my primary responsibility is to prepare him for high school, by laying down a firm foundation, both spiritually and educationally.
+I began thinking about goals for the remainder of Ben’s middle school years, knowing that my primary responsibility is to prepare him for high school, and to lay down a firm foundation, both spiritually and educationally.
 I jotted down a few things that I want to make sure I’m focusing on:

 - I want to provide more opportunity for Ben to practice using independent study skills, with the goal of producing quality work.